 Keep a log by the phone (if using a call center), by the register at a store or restaurant, or you could use technology by sending emails or texts to a central location.

 You can also track customer questions over time and see how often those questions are asked.

-For instance, if customers to your restaurant ask if you offer a rewards program or weekly specials, you may want to consider experimenting with new programs to see if it increases monthly revenues.
+For instance, if customers of your restaurant ask if you offer a rewards program or weekly specials, you may want to consider experimenting with new programs to see if they increase monthly revenues.

 Set a calendar for tracking and see what shows up.

 For instance, take the month of September and ask all employees to document customer questions and complaints.
 Incentivize employees to be consistent, as you don’t want to miss even one comment.

 2. Create Question Categories